UWB-Biocomputing/WorkBench/docs/workbench_running_simulations.md

 ![alt text](images/WorkbenchCredential.png "Credential")

 * The Simulation Runtime Window is displayed.
 The simulation will need time to run on the local or remote machine before completing.
-Give the simulation a few minutes to run to completion.
+Give the simulation the necessary time to complete execution.

 ![alt text](images/SimulationRuntimeEnvironment.PNG "Runtime Environment")